 Simple English definitions for legal terms

-Read a random definition: obedience
+Read a random definition: winding up a corporation

 Backward integration is when a company buys or owns the facilities that make the materials or parts needed to create their products.
 This helps the company have more control over their supply chain and can save them money.
 It's like if you made your own toys instead of buying them from a store.
 It can also be a way for a company to enter a new market or industry.